jaykhan-dev/jkvp/docs/work/blockchain/pitbull-community.md

 # Pitbull Community

 ### UI/UX design for the home page request by an Upwork client.
 Made with Webflow and Vue JS.
-Blockchain industry.

 ## Project Details

-This project was fun because it was my first Blockchain, Webflow and Upwork project and the client was happy with the design.
+Pitbull Community is a blockchain project that is running on the Ethereum Blockchain.
+It is a token that is made for dog lovers (especially Pitbulls), that can be bought on various exchanges in the Ethereum ecosystem.

+My role was to completely redesign their existing homepage and make it more modern.
+I was given free reign over the design and so I changed the color scheme, fonts, layout and UI.
+It was important to the client that the UX *feel* smooth and easy to navigate.
+This was achieved by adding more navigation, and a scrolling experience that revealed more about the company as the user progressed down the page.

 ![Pitbull Hero section](/images/work/pitbull/pitbull-hero.png)